marknelsonengineer-sp23/sre_lab4_memscan/examples/EXAMPLES.md

 #### Notes
   - `stressapptest` only runs for 20 seconds
-  - None of the options to `stressapptest` seemed to be working, but it consumed all of the memory for 20 seconds and that's all we need.
+  - None of the options to `stressapptest` seemed to be working, but it consumed all the memory for 20 seconds and that's all we need.
   - This virtual machine was provisioned with 2G of memory

 #### Output